LEEYJ1021/structural-signal-irrelevance/docs/RESULTS_SUMMARY.md

 | Mean ad rank | Excl. spike (n=3,432) | +0.02 | [−0.79, 0.83] | .937 | 0.020 | ±0.943 |

-**Note:** the CPC (log) full-sample MDE (±0.684) is reused as the pre-specified SESOI for TOST equivalence testing referenced in Level 2 sensitivity analyses (§7 below), to avoid selecting a post-hoc-favorable equivalence bound.
+**Note:** the CPC (log) full-sample MDE (±0.684) is reused as the pre-specified SESOI for TOST equivalence testing referenced in the descoped Study 2 companion, to avoid selecting a post-hoc-favorable equivalence bound.

-## 3. [L1] H1c core-model influence diagnostic (new, confirmatory tier)
+## 3. [CONF] H1c core-model influence diagnostic

 Customer-level regression (n=228; note: differs from the 263-customer sample above because this diagnostic uses the panel underlying the campaign-type composition analysis).